Sketch My Soul

 Revised

-It is currently 10:14 PM on a rainy Tuesday in May 2026, and I am staring at four different charcoal-and-pencil faces pinned to my fridge with magnets I bought at a Target in King of Prussia.
+It is currently a humid, late Tuesday evening in suburban Philadelphia, and I am staring at four different charcoal-and-pencil faces pinned to my fridge with magnets I bought at a Target in King of Prussia.
+My cat is judging me, and honestly, I’m judging myself a little bit too.

-Look, if you had told me two years ago that I’d be known in my friend group as "The Soulmate Sketch Lady," I would have laughed so hard I’d have spilled my overpriced latte.
+Look, if you had told me a couple of years ago that I’d be known in my friend group as 'The Soulmate Sketch Lady,' I would have laughed so hard I’d have spilled my overpriced latte.
 I’m a customer service rep. I spend my days resolving billing disputes and explaining to people why their router isn't working.
 I am a creature of logic, spreadsheets, and Philly-style sarcasm.
-But life has a weird way of throwing you into a psychic rabbit hole when you’re at your lowest, and for me, that was a messy breakup that left me scrolling through my ex's Instagram at 2 AM like I was investigating a cold case.
+But life has a weird way of throwing you into a psychic rabbit hole when you’re at your lowest, and for me, that was a messy breakup that left me scrolling through my ex's Instagram like I was investigating a cold case.

-Before we get into the gritty details of my sketch collection, a quick bit of transparency: This site uses affiliate links.
+Before we get into the gritty details of my sketch collection, a quick bit of transparency: this site uses affiliate links.
 If you decide to try one of these services through my links, I earn a commission at no extra cost to you.
 I only write about these sketches because I’ve personally paid for every single one of them with my own hard-earned money.
-You can find my full policy on the site, but just know I’m giving you the unfiltered truth here.
+I’m giving you the unfiltered truth here because, let’s be real, we’ve all got enough bills to pay without wasting money on something that’s just a total smudge of charcoal.

 Some links in this article are affiliate links.
 That means I may earn a small reward if you make a purchase -- you pay the same price either way.

-The Night It All Started (The $27 Impulse)
+The Night It All Started (The Impulse That Changed My Fridge)

 I entered my birthdate, my name, and a few basic details.
-I expected a generic, AI-generated face that looked like every other guy in a Suburban Philadelphia Wawa.
-But when the email arrived 23 hours later, I didn't laugh.
+I expected a generic, AI-generated face that looked like every other guy at a suburban Wawa.
+But when the email arrived about a day later, I didn't laugh.
 The man in the sketch looked... kind.
 He had these deep-set eyes and a slightly crooked nose.
 Most importantly, he looked absolutely nothing like Mark.
-It was the first time in months I felt like there was a future that didn't involve me crying over a guy who couldn't remember my cat's name.
+It was the first time in months I felt like there was a future that didn't involve me crying over a guy who couldn't remember my favorite pizza topping.

 Going Deeper: The Soulmate Story Experience

 After the first one, the skepticism started to fight with a very real sense of curiosity.
 I started wondering if other services would show me the same person.
-That’s how I ended up ordering the Soulmate Story sketch for $45.
+That’s how I ended up ordering the Soulmate Story sketch a few months later.
 This one felt different.
-It wasn't just a face; it came with this detailed personality reading and a relationship timeline.
+It wasn't just a face; it came with a detailed personality reading and a relationship timeline.

-Okay, so I’m not saying I believe every word of a digital reading, but this one mentioned a man who is "grounded, works with his hands, but has a surprising love for classic literature."
-It also predicted a meeting in a "place of transit" around late 2026.
+Okay, so I’m not saying I believe every word of a digital reading—I’m a customer service rep, not a medium—but this one mentioned a man who is 'grounded, works with his hands, but has a surprising love for classic literature.'
+It also predicted a meeting in a 'place of transit' sometime in the next year.
 Naturally, I now spend way too much time looking at every guy on the SEPTA regional rail who happens to be holding a book.
 But in all seriousness, the artistry here was a massive step up.
 It felt less like a police sketch and more like a portrait someone would actually keep.
-If you're curious about how to prepare for this kind of thing, I actually wrote a piece on how to get your head right before your first psychic soulmate reading because it can be a bit of an emotional rollercoaster.

 This is where my friends started to stage a mild intervention.
 I created a side-by-side comparison on my laptop.
-I had the $27 budget sketch, the $45 Soulmate Story portrait, and eventually, the $65 Tina Aldea Soulmate Sketch.
+I had the budget sketch, the Soulmate Story portrait, and eventually, the Tina Aldea Soulmate Sketch.
 Tina is basically the celebrity of this world, and her style is very distinct—very hand-drawn and artistic.
+It’s the kind of thing you might actually frame if you were feeling particularly bold (I haven't reached that level of 'eccentric cat lady' yet, but give me time).

 What was weird—and I mean goosebumps-on-my-arms weird—was that three out of the four sketches had the same jawline.
 A very specific, slightly square jaw with a small dimple on the left side.
 Even my most skeptical friend (the one who thinks soulmate talk is a scam) had to admit it was a bizarre coincidence.
-I’ve documented the whole breakdown of that realization in my post about why my soulmate sketch looking nothing like my ex was the best $175 I ever spent.
+It makes you wonder about cold reading or if there's some collective unconscious thing happening.
+Or, you know, maybe I just have a very predictable 'type' that psychics can sense through the internet.
+Either way, seeing that same jawline pop up three times was enough to keep me hooked.

 Quick Summary: Which Sketch Should You Get?